hxk1633/PacketAnalyzer/readme.txt

 % java PacketAnalyzer.java ../../../../pkt/new_tcp_packet1.bin

 The path to the data file will vary based on where the packet files are located on the system the program is running on.
 You will get an error if the file path is not correct.
-If so, please check where the packets are located and try again.
+If you get an error, please check where the packets are located and try again.
 The output should be displayed in the terminal.